Children's Long-Term Support: How do I become a provider?

 Gather your business information

-Information or documents you will need during the registration process may include:
+Information or documents you will need during the enrollment process may include:

 • Documents that include your business name as reported to the Internal Revenue Service (IRS), your Tax ID Number (TIN), and either your federal Employment Identification Number (EIN) or your Social Security number (SSN).